Social Europe

 Stavroula Demetriades

 Europe has gone through significant economic change over the past decade.
 Businesses have had to manage unprecedented challenges posed by the financial crisis, globalisation and a rapidly changing labour market.
-But fresh challenges do not always require radical new approaches – innovation can be found in the ways new measures and reforms are implemented with employee participation and social dialogue at their heart.
-Research shows that even the most innovative practice can be implemented in a demoralising way which then negates any positive outcomes of the practice itself.
+But fresh challenges do not always require radical new approaches – innovation can be found in the ways new measures and reforms are implemented with employee participation and social dialogue at their heart. shows that even the most innovative practice can be implemented in a demoralising way which then negates any positive outcomes of the practice itself.

 Companies with a well-embedded culture of trust, tapping into the tacit knowledge of their employees, engaged in well-functioning social dialogue, are better equipped to implement the reforms needed in order to increase their competitiveness, retain or source the necessary skills, boost employee performance and safeguard or increase employment.
 Companies that develop this close dialogue with employees also prove to be more resilient to challenges posed by competition and changing markets.